JeffHughes/AzureTableFramework/README.md

 ### Key Differences

 **Tables are created auto-magically, there are no database create/update migration tasks** All you need are azure storage credentials.
-When "SaveChanges" is called, taables that don't exist will be created.
+When "SaveChanges" is called, tables that don't exist will be created.

 **Tables are named after Classes**  (public class Blog {} => "Blog" Table  ) If you change a class name (_and please don't forget it's corresponding ID property name, too_), a new table will be created the next time "SaveChanges" is called and previous data will remain in the old table with the old class name.
 There is no migration.